dojoprojects/tokenlist/README.md

-# Update Project and Automatically Deploy to Netlify
+# Update Token and Automatically Deploy to Netlify

 1. **Add Token Configuration and Icon:**